lj-ditrapani/SWE430/markdown/lesson1.markdown

 [MISRA](http://www.misra-c.com/Activities/MISRAC/tabid/160/Default.aspx)
 provides C coding standards that focus on software safety.
 MISRA C has gained widespread acceptance in the automotive and aerospace industries.

-Since we will be using JavaScript in our examples and exercises, here are some well-known JavaScript coding standards:
+Since the 430 students will be using JavaScript for their examples and assignments, here are some well-known JavaScript coding standards:

 - [Douglas Crockford's JavaScript Conventions][Crokford]
 - [Mozilla Coding Style][Mozilla]